 - Some potters start at the foot of the pot and work their way towards the rim.
 Others will start at the rim and work their way to the foot.
 Either way, it helps to work your way around the pot in a spiral.
 This helps to ensure that all areas of the pot are burnished an equal amount.

-- Potters vary in the precise temperature they bisque fire burnished pottery to.
+- Potters vary in the precise temperature they bisque fire burnished pottery at.
 Some will bisque to cone 015 which is 1479F (804C).

 Others fire at the lower temperature of cone 018, which is 1323F (717C).